 - Take the dough out of the fridge, score the bread, and place it in the preheated Dutch oven.

-- Bake for 20 minutes covered, then remove the lid and bake for another 20 minutes uncovered.
+- Bake for 20 minutes covered, drop the temperature to 425, remove the lid and bake for another 20 minutes uncovered.

 - Let cool completely.